Internal control system

 The DEUTZ Group uses free cash flow as its main performance indicator for managing liquidity.
 It comprises net cash provided by, and used for, the operating activities and investing activities of the Group during the period in question less interest payments in connection with financing activities.
 We can thus show what cash flow generated in the relevant year is available to the Company, e.g. for repaying liabilities or paying a possible dividend to shareholders.
 Free cash flow is reported to senior management at least once a quarter.

 Based on these performance indicators, DEUTZ has set up an early warning system in order to be proactive and respond promptly.
 At the same time, we operate a sound system of causal analysis to ensure that we minimise risks and make the most of opportunities.
 Three times a year we produce an annual forecast for all key performance indicators.
+This enables us to ensure transparency with regard to our business performance, benefiting both the Group and our stakeholders.

 In addition to the financial performance indicators which form part of the management system described above, we also employ a range of other parameters to measure our economic performance.
 These include, but are not limited to, new orders received, revenue and unit sales on the income side, the working capital as at the reporting date with regard to tied-up capital, and earnings before interest, taxes, depreciation and amortisation (EBITDA).
 Moreover, the Group net income and the DEUTZ AG statutory income in accordance with the German Commercial Code are significant factors for us as regards dividend payments.